 When will the new Mercedes C-Class launch in India?

-India may have to wait until late-2021 to see the new C-Class as RHD has to be available, local testing has to complete and sourcing has to get ready.
+India may have to wait until early-2022 for the new C-Class as RHD needs to become available, local testing has to complete & Indian part suppliers need to be ready.

-The 2021 Mercedes C-Class alternatives internationally will include the likes of Audi A4, BMW 3 Series, Jaguar XE and Volvo S60.
+The alternatives to the 2021 Mercedes C-Class are the usual suspects – the likes of the Audi A4, BMW 3 Series, Jaguar XE and the Volvo S60.